 Assistance to Households

-FEMA’s Individuals and Households Program has assisted more than 117,662 New York households that were damaged by Hurricane Sandy.
+FEMA’s Individuals and Households Program has approved for assistance 117,664 New York households that were damaged by Hurricane Sandy.
 Approximately $1 billion in assistance has been provided for temporary housing, repair or replacement of eligible damaged property and other disaster-related expenses not covered by insurance.